 To answer this question properly, you need to do research on the job position and the company.
 You want to be able to give the employer a salary range that you are comfortable with, but one that also matches the standard rate for this position in this industry.
 When stating your salary range, also adjust for the cost of living in the city of your choice.
 For additional help, refer to www.salary.com.

 Illegal Interview Questions

-Any questions that are meant to reveal your age, race, national origin, citizenship, gender, religion, marital status, sexual orientation and arrest records are illegal as follows:
+Any questions that are meant to reveal your age, race, national origin, citizenship, gender, religion, marital status, sexual orientation, and arrest records are illegal.